 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, St. James is worth considering.

-In terms of college education, St. James is nearly on par with the US average for all cities of 21.84%: 17.74% of adults 25 and older in St. James have a bachelor's degree or advanced degree.
+The percentage of adults in St. James who are college-educated is close to the national average for all communities of 21.84%: 19.28% of the adults in St. James have a bachelor's degree or advanced degree.

 The most common language spoken in St. James is English.
 Other important languages spoken here include French Creole and African languages.